-This article takes you through the most common types of Italian first-conjugation (-are) verbs.
+This article takes you through the most common Italian verbs of the first-conjugation (-are).

-Mangiare is one of the most used Italian verbs, but what is its conjugations?
-As you may have already noticed, the infinite forms of all Italian regular verbs end in different ways: -are, – ere and -ire.
-These categories are referred to as first (-are), second (-ere) and third (-ire) conjugation verbs.
+Mangiare is one of the most used Italian verbs, but what is its conjugation?
+As you may have already noticed, the infinitive form of all Italian regular verbs can end in three different ways: -are, – ere and -ire.
+These categories are referred to as first (-are), second (-ere) and third (-ire) conjugation.

-Since the infinite form (infinito) consists of “to” + verbs, in English there is no similar conjugations.
+Since the infinitive form (infinito) consists of “to” + verb, in English there isn’t such thing as ‘conjugation’.
 But don’t be scared!
 In this article, you will study everything you need to know about the first conjugation.
-Do not forget to check out also our study materials for both the second and the third conjugations!
+Do not forget to check out our study materials for both the second and the third conjugations!

 All the Italian verbs ending in -are are called first-conjugation verbs (or -are verbs).
 Therefore, you may easily form the present tense of any regular -are verb by dropping the infinitive ending (-are) and adding the appropriate ending, based on the verb tense and the subject.